Skip to contents

 VE=(1HR(t))×100.VE = (1-HR(t))\times100.

-The HR is estimated using the Cox Proportional Hazards model.
+The HRHR is estimated using the Cox Proportional Hazards model.
 In particular, we use the vaccine status of the individuals as the only covariate in the regression.
 Other confounders can be included as matching arguments to adjust for observational bias.
 The proportional hazards hypothesis is checked using the Schoenfeld test.
 A visual check is also provided using the log-log representation of the Survival Probability.
 If the hypothesis is not satisfied, it is recommended to stratify the population into smaller groups using the confounding variables.

 What type of data is needed to use the package?